Part art installation, part social experiment, this strange sound in the middle of Times Square is not to be missed—even though it’s missed every day.

 The hum has since become a tradition, and the stuff of legend, as almost anything that lasts for decades with little formal marking does.
 It was finally removed by the artist in 1992, only to be restored once again by a collaboration headed up by the Dia Art Foundation.

-And thus there it remains: The strange, unavoidable, barely noticeable humming noise heard by hundreds of people each day with only a minute portion of them actually noticing.
+And thus there it remains: The strange, unavoidable, barely noticeable humming noise heard by thousands of people each day with only a minute portion of them actually noticing.

 Some people say art isn’t art unless it makes a statement.
 Times Square fits this criteria, even if its statement is a constant stream of nothing, noticed by no one.